 Laura Bannister is a research scientist in the Radiobiology and Health Branch at CNL and head of the Pre-Clinical and Toxicological Research section.
 This section includes Veterinary and research staff that oversee operation of CNL’s Biological Research Facility.
 Work undertaken in this Facility addresses emerging issues of radiation risks related to radioactive exposure of nuclear workers or public environmental or medical exposures, as well as countermeasure development for nuclear accidents.
 The BRF is currently working toward implementation and accreditation of a Good Laboratory Practice (GLP) Program, which supports commercial animal projects such as pre-clinical toxicity testing, with a focus on the development and testing of pharmaceuticals for Radio-immunotherapy.
 Dr. Bannister’s current research projects include toxicology of chronic ingestion of natural uranium in drinking water, investigation of molecular signatures linked to lung cancer risk, improved decorporation strategies for system for removal of inhaled radioactive fuel particles.

-Candice Didychuk is the Manager of the Radiobiology & Health Branch at the Canadian Nuclear Laboratories, which encompasses facilities and R&D supporting the areas of radiochemistry, medical isotope production & application, dosimetry & health risk, radiation biology and pre-clinical & toxicological research.
-Candice was a scientist at CNL for 12 years and the Section Head of medical applications, focusing on the pre-clinical evaluation of targeted radionuclide therapies, particularly new Ac-225 drug conjugates for targeted alpha therapeutics of various types of cancer.
-Her research also captured biokinetic modelling and internal dosimetry of nuclear internal contamination hazards/radionuclides, primarily nuclear fuels and actinides.
-Previous to this, Candice held research positions at the Lawson Health Research Institute the Sunnybrook Research Institute, where she worked within the medical imaging research community, on the development and preclinical application of multi-purpose nanoparticle contrast agents for cancer targeting, multi-modality imaging and non-invasive cancer therapy.
+Candice Didychuk is the Manager of the Radiobiology & Health Branch at CNL, which encompasses the laboratories, facilities and the R&D teams in the areas of radiochemistry, medical isotope production & application, dosimetry & health risk, radiation biology and pre-clinical & toxicological research.
+Candice has been with CNL for >12 years, joining the Radiobiology and Health branch as an R&D scientist in January 2010.
+Her research focused on the pre-clinical evaluation of targeted radionuclide therapies, particularly new 225Ac drug conjugates for targeted alpha therapeutics of various types of cancer; and also the Biokinetic modelling and internal dosimetry of nuclear internal contamination hazards/radionuclides, such as nuclear fuels and actinides.

 Samy has led CNL’s R&D in space exploration since joining in 2012.
 His current research interests are on understanding and quantifying the radiation-induced health consequences associated with space exploration.
 He also currently serves as external expert to the International Commission on Radiological Protection (ICRP) Task Group 115 on Risk and Dose Assessment for Radiological Protection of Astronauts by invitation of the Canadian Space Agency (CSA).